adityanegii/Match-Predictor-FBREF/README.md

 ## Acknowledgements

 - The Match Predictor utilizes the scikit-learn and XGBoost libraries for machine learning models.
+- It uses the pandas library to organize data and the bs4, and requests library to scrape the data.
 - The data used in the predictor is sourced from FBREF (https://fbref.com/).